Expert-Guided Inverse Optimization for Convex Constraint Inference: Methodology

-To impute such constraints, we propose a data-driven inverse optimization (DIO) formulation that imposes feasibility constraints on the accepted observations, ensures the infeasibility of the rejected points, and enforces optimality conditions on the preferred solution $\bx^0$.
-The DIO model can be written as follows.
+To impute such constraints, we propose an \changemarker{expert-guided} inverse optimization (GIO) formulation that imposes feasibility constraints on the accepted observations, ensures the infeasibility of the rejected points, and enforces optimality conditions on the preferred solution $\bx^0$.
+The \changemarker{GIO} model can be written as follows.

 The objective function~\eqref{eq:IOobj} maximizes a measure of distance between the constraint parameters and the observations.
 An example of the objective function can be maximizing the total distance between the inferred constraints and all the infeasible observations using a desirable distance matrix $\bP$.
 We provide more details on this objective function example in Section \ref{sec:distance}.
 Constraints \eqref{eq:IOprimalfeasNL} and \eqref{eq:IOprimalfeasL} enforce primal feasibility conditions.
 Constraints~\eqref{eq:IOstationarity} capture the stationarity conditions.
 Complementary slackness for the linear and nonlinear constraints of FO are captured in \eqref{eq:IOcsNL} and \eqref{eq:IOcsL}, respectively.
 Constraints~\eqref{eq:IOinfeasL}--\eqref{eq:IOinfeasSum} ensure that at least one constraint is violated by each of the rejected observations.
 Constraints~\eqref{eq:IOnormL}--\eqref{eq:IOnormNL} provide a set of desirable conditions on the coefficients of the imputed constraints such as normalization or convexity conditions.
 As an optional step, any other desirable condition on the parameters can also be included in $\cQ$, and similar conditions on the linear constraint parameters can also be considered as $\ba_{\ell} \in \cA, \, b_{\ell} \in \cB$.
 Lastly, constraints~{\eqref{eq:IOstationaritySign}--\eqref{eq:IOBinaryVars}} indicate sign and binary declarations.